Small laundry room ideas – 19 compact designs that are guaranteed to save space

 How do you maximize space in a small laundry room?

-Well-organised storage is key to maximizing space in a small laundry room.
-As well as wall and base units and pull-out drawers for stashing smaller items (batteries, bin bags, paper towels, etc), don't forget a tall cabinet for keeping an iron, ironing board, mop and bucket and vacuum cleaner.
+Well-organized storage is key to maximizing space in a small laundry room.
+As well as wall and base cabinets and pull-out drawers for stashing smaller items (batteries, bin bags, paper towels, etc), don't forget a tall cabinet for keeping an iron, ironing board, mop and bucket and vacuum cleaner.

-Often, a very big or deep sink such as a robust Belfast style is top of a utility wish list for hand-washing garments, rinsing off muddy wellies and football boots and even washing the dog if you are combining your laundry room with practical mudroom ideas.
-A tap with a pull-out or extendible spray valve is perfect for general cleaning, as well as filling buckets and washing down bulky items.
+Often, a very big or deep sink such as a robust Belfast style is top of a utility wish list for washing whites and colors than need to be cleaned by hand, rinsing off muddy wellies and football boots, washing stuffed animals and cleaning bath toys, and even washing the dog if you are combining your laundry room with practical mudroom ideas.
+A faucet with a pull-out or extendible spray valve is perfect for general cleaning, as well as filling buckets and washing down bulky items.